ismailsaruar22/medical_profile_using-flutter-and-firebase/README.md

 This project was my final year graduation project.So the idea of this project was creating an app where we can store our medical history and creating  a place where a doctor can write prescriptoin digitally to his patients .

-There is total 3 role in this app.
+There are total 3 role in this app.
 1. Doctor

 2. Patient,